HOPLOMACHIA: Weapon's drill

 Socrates speech is usually regarded as nothing more than a particular application to the personal experience of Socrates as a Hoplite citizen of the general principle that duty is more important than life.

 In the early part of the 5th Century B.C. the young men in Athens registered in the Demes ( townships ) and entered a one year period of military training, following by another year of Garrison duty.
 Their moral conduct was observed by an elected board of Sophronistai ( Chasteners ).
 Those who stood the test became Ephebi, the others, if they failed in the test of age, were returned to the status of minors; but if they failed the test of birth they might either accept the verdict or exercise their right of appeal to a popular court.
 If the appeal failed he was sold by the city as a slave.
-However, if all this happened in the 21st century, these young men will probably try their luck on websites such as Getminted and other websites.

 After completing his year of training, an Ephebi took an oath and was ceremonially presented with sword and shield.
 Ephebi were exempt from taxation and participated in important festivals.
 By the end of the 4th Century B.C. the Institution had spread throughout the Greek World and the Institution lasted until the end of the 3rd Century A.D.